top of page

 4. Dry hair with a micro-fibre towel to reduce friction.

-5. Sleep on a silk pillowcase to minimise overnight frizz caused by friction
+5. Use protective hairstyles to minimise frizz caused by friction

 bottom of page